2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 I’ve already written tons about Knossos and Heraklion’s Archaeological Museum, both on the blog and for other media.

-In fact, a combined visit to both places remains the most important reason why people decide to stop in Heraklion for a day (or sometimes two).
+In fact, a combined visit to both places remains the most remarkable reason why people decide to stop in Heraklion for a day (or sometimes two).

-The Archaeological Site of Knossos is about 15 minutes by bus from the center of town.
+The Archaeological Site of Knossos is about 15 minutes by bus from the town center.
 It’s also one of the most visited places in Greece.

 You can either visit with a guide or on your own.
 One might think that a guide would be the way to go.
 It’s indeed a good source of information if you have no clue about the Minoan civilization.
 Still, I was most disappointed during a guided tour a few weeks ago.
 The guide kept talking of King Minos and Queen Pasiphae as if they really existed.

 She insisted on the fact that the famous Throne found in Knossos used to belong to the king.
-But none of all that was ever proved.
-On the contrary, it has been said many times that the throne probably belonged to a priest.
+But none of it that was ever proved.
+On the contrary, the throne probably belonged to a priest.

-She made her best to make the place look like the wonderful setting of a fairy tale, yet I would have appreciated a different, more truthful insight.
+She made the place look like the setting of a fairy tale, yet I would have appreciated a different, more truthful insight.

 Up to you!
-You can join a guided tour for 10 euros, or you can perfectly visit on your own.
-You just need to get a guidebook at the entrance or check out my self-guided tour of Knossos Palace.
+You can join a guided tour for 10 euros or, ideally, visit independently.
+You need to get a guidebook at the entrance or check out my self-guided tour of Knossos Palace.

 Opening hours & closing dates (2019)